jonasmmiguel/state-estimation-e-localization/week1-least-squares-parameter-estimators.md

 # 1. Ordinary & Weighted Least Squares Estimator

+Estimator: a rule for computing estimates of a parameter $\theta_0$

 OLS / WLS: Parameter Estimators, i.e. methods for estimating (static) parameters

 ["(static) parameters" = variables of interest that remain (mostly) constant from the first to the last measurement]